-This section is a shorter version of the Optimization Guide for the Intel Deep Learning Deployment Toolkit.
+This section is a shorter version of the Optimization Guide for the Intel® Distribution of OpenVINO™ Toolkit.

 Inference precision directly affects the performance.

 Model Optimizer can produce an IR with different precision.
-For example, float16 IR initially targets VPU and GPU devices, while, for example, the CPU can also execute regular float32.
-Also, further device-specific inference precision settings are available, for example, 8-bit integer or bfloat16 inference on the CPU.
-Note that for MULTI device that supports automatic inference on multiple devices in parallel, you can use the FP16 IR.
-You can find more information, including preferred data types for specific devices, in the Supported Devices section.
+For example, an FP16 IR initially targets VPU and GPU devices, while, for example, for the CPU, an FP16 IR is typically up-scaled to the regular FP32 automatically upon loading.
+But notice that further device-specific inference precision settings are available, for example, 8-bit integer or bfloat16, which is specific to the CPU inference, below.
+Note that for the MULTI device plugin that supports automatic inference on multiple devices in parallel, you can use an FP16 IR (no need for FP32).
+You can find more information, including preferred data types for specific devices, in the Supported Devices document.